ImperialCollegeLondon/ECRI-RCDS-Hackathon/plan.md

 You are free to use GenAI as much as you like.
 You must include in your submission an estimate of your development carbon cost.

-We will run your workflow on a new set of data and estimate total carbon cost for training on 10000 data points + 1000 predictions.
+We will run your workflow *on a new set of training data* and estimate total carbon cost for training + 1000 predictions.
 The model will be considered useful if it achieves an r2 score >0.9 on our test dataset.
 The team with the lowest total carbon cost (development + training + predictions) will be declared the winners.